 LA Program Info for Students

-Deadline for priority consideration for Spring 2015 is December 1st, but applications will be accepted until all positions are filled.
+Deadline for priority consideration for Fall 2015 is May 1st, but applications will be accepted until all positions are filled.

 What's an LA?